Tap into your own board of directors

 I’m sharing info with my advisory board that has never left the business

 With ambitious growth plans of 20 per cent a year, Hydraulics Online are using an advisory board made up of experienced business leaders to mark a clear route.

-- If we are able to offer you a place on the programme, our co-ordinators (the Family Business Network) will visit you and talk through the board papers and offer any help you need to prepare for your first meeting
+(3) If we are able to offer you a place on the programme, our co-ordinators will contact you and talk through the board papers.
+They will offer any help you need to prepare for your first meeting

-- Dates for all four quarterly meetings will be arranged up front, and they’ll be held at the offices of board members located in the North West
+(4) Dates for all four quarterly meetings will be arranged up front at a time that suits you, and they’ll be held online

 (5) Before each meeting, you’ll produce a summary board report that gives the board members the information they need about your business’s performance